CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Introduction

 Building on this insight, we introduce CLARIFID (\textbf{CL}inically \textbf{A}ccu\textbf{R}ate \textbf{I}mpressions and detailed \textbf{FI}n\textbf{D}ings), a novel framework that enhances medical factuality through reinforcement learning directly optimized for clinical accuracy of the Impression section.
 Unlike previous methods that rely on cross-entropy loss or optimize for surface-level text similarity, our approach aligns the training objective with diagnostic correctness by using the CheXbert-based F1 score as a reward signal.
 By explicitly rewarding the model for generating clinically faithful impressions, we implicitly encourage the generation of more relevant and supportive findings, creating a virtuous cycle of improved clinical reasoning.

 To further support high-quality report generation during inference, we introduce a controlled decoding strategy that prevents premature transition to the Impression section.
-By enforcing a minimum generation length for the Findings section through ``next-token forcing'', we ensure that the model provides sufficient observational detail before synthesizing conclusions.
-This reasoning-aware decoding complements our training strategy, yielding a consistent clinical reasoning structure that enhances report interpretability and fidelity.
+We delay ``Impression'' tokens with next‑token forcing until the ``Findings'' section reaches a preset length and then apply our section‑aware temperature schedule, using a higher temperature for Findings to surface detail and a lower one for Impression to maintain focus.

-Furthermore, radiologists routinely inspect multiple CXR projections of the same patient to reach an accurate diagnosis, yet most existing RRG models still process a single image, restricting cross‑view diagnostic insight.
-To address this limitation, we introduce a flexible multi‑view fusion module capable of integrating any number of CXR images.
+Furthermore, radiologists routinely review multiple projections from a single CXR study, but prior studies are often inaccessible~\cite{Ge2012}, and many existing RRG frameworks either overlook this reality~\cite{chen-emnlp-2020-r2gen,chen-etal-2021-cross-modal, wang2023r2gengptradiologyreportgeneration,10.1609/aaai.v38i3.28038} or adopt overly complex architectures~\cite{MLRG}.
+To address this limitation, we introduce a flexible multi‑view fusion module capable of integrating any number of CXR images in one study.

 Our main contributions are as follows: \begin{itemize} \item We develop section-aware pretraining that encodes the flow from Findings to Impression via sentence-level control tokens, laying the foundation for structured reasoning.